Marvenlee/cheviot-project/docs/status.md

 into a KSH shell with the IFS image mounted as root.
 This allows some basic coreutils commands to be used to test out the system calls and C library.

+See the to-do list file for more details, [todo-list.md](todo-list.md)

 ## Current Features

   * Microkernel with a mostly POSIX compatible API.